 The receiver pressure can be controlled so that it is kept at a set reference point.
-This control requires the installation of an Vrec valve and a pressure transmitter.
+This control requires the installation of an CCM valve a (ETS valve) and a pressure transmitter.
 It is possible to regulate using two parallel valves.
 If only monitoring and not control is required, the valve should not be installed.
 Install the pressure transmitter only.